roytang/blog/content/posts/2006/04/confessional-thoughts.md

 url: /2006/04/confessional-thoughts/
 ---

 I wonder if the Catholic Church considers piracy as a sin&#8230;at least one that I should be confessing to a priest during er&#8230;confession.
-If so, I suppose I have more than ten years&' worth of piracy-related sins to confess.
+If so, I suppose I have more than ten years' worth of piracy-related sins to confess.

 Yeah, I go to confession.
 Once a year, around the Holy Week period usually.
 Once a year is the minimum frequency required by the Catholic Church, but I wonder how many observe it?

-Many parishes in busy Metro Manila hold a &#8220;Kumpisalang Bayan&#8221; (er&#8230;I&'d say &#8220;Mass Confessional&#8221;, Mass as in lots of people, would be a reasonable translation) around the Holy Week period, where several priests receive confessions from any and all comers.
-Problem is that there&'s always a queue for each priest.
-Here&'s a tip: Choose the queue with the least number of old people, especially old women.
+Many parishes in busy Metro Manila hold a &#8220;Kumpisalang Bayan&#8221; (er&#8230;I'd say &#8220;Mass Confessional&#8221;, Mass as in lots of people, would be a reasonable translation) around the Holy Week period, where several priests receive confessions from any and all comers.
+Problem is that there's always a queue for each priest.
+Here's a tip: Choose the queue with the least number of old people, especially old women.
 Old women seem to take the longest time for some reason.

 If I were writing a webcomic, one of the characters would go to confession, and the priest would give him an unreasonable penance, something like &#8220;Recite the Our Father ten thousand times&#8221;, and the guy would go like